Underwater photo of a variety of fish, crustaceans and other marine life in slightly murky green water

 Marine Protection & Planning

 Despite the progress made in recent years, roadblocks remain along the path to 2030.
-For example, while Canada announced minimum protection standards for federal MPAs in 2019, which will keep four harmful industrial activities out of new federal MPAs (oil and gas, bottom trawl fishing, mining and dumping), these standards have yet to be fully defined or implemented.
-Simultaneously, some protected areas that are already established do not have the level of biodiversity protection required.
-To help Canada meet its international commitments and do its part in halting and reversing ocean biodiversity loss, we advocate strongly for progress on protected area establishment and for improvements in the quality of protection offered.
-This involves working with a diverse array of partners from the international to local level.
+For example, while Canada announced minimum protection standards for federal MPAs in 2019, which will keep four harmful industrial activities out of new federal MPAs (oil and gas, bottom trawl fishing, mining and dumping), these standards have yet to be fully implemented.
+Some protected areas that are already established do not have the level of biodiversity protection required to meet international standards.
+The Ecology Action Centre works with a diverse array of partners from the local to international level to advocate strongly for progress on protected area establishment and for improvements in the quality of protection offered.
+We work to ensure that coastal communities and sustainable ocean livelihoods can continue to grow and thrive alongside ocean protections that play a critical role in halting and reversing biodiversity loss in our ocean.

 Eastern Canyons Marine Refuge